No peak in sight as China reports 5,000 new coronavirus cases

 “My wife and I gave him some chocolates as a show of our appreciation,” Lou Poandel, a tourist from New Jersey, told Reuters after he disembarked and met the Cambodian leader.

-Separately, Royal Caribbean Cruises Ltd (RCL.N) said it had canceled 18 cruises in Southeast Asia and joined larger rival Carnival Corp (CCL.N) in warning that its full-year earnings would be hit by the coronavirus outbreak.
+Separately, Royal Caribbean Cruises Ltd said it had cancelled 18 cruises in Southeast Asia and joined larger rival Carnival Corp in warning that its full-year earnings would be hit by the coronavirus outbreak.

 Global health authorities are still scrambling to find “patient zero” - a person who carried the disease into a company meeting in Singapore from which it spread to five other countries.